DensityCo/structure/README.md

 4. *BONUS: add a `start` script in your package.json file that runs the build script: `"start": "node structure.js"`*

 ## Transpiler/bundler Build System
 Structure has scripts to set up and run each step in the build process.
-Right now it uses the TypeScript compiler API to transpile and watch, and webpack's API to bundle.
+Right now it uses the TypeScript compiler API to transpile and watch, and Webpack's API to bundle.
 An alternate transpiler module uses the Babel API instead of TypeScript.
-An alternate bundler module uses browserify instead of webpack.
-The reason for using these APIs directly is that we get "fast" compilation for development by keeping the compilers in memory.
+An alternate bundler module uses Browserify instead of Webpack.
+The reason for using these APIs directly is that we get faster compile times by keeping the compilers in memory.

 ## NodeJS Scripts